gitMiguel/openhab-addons/bundles/org.openhab.binding.vallox/README.md

 ### vallox.sitemap

 See an example below for a sitemap that uses the vallox items.
-As there are quite many channels in the binding, you should use groups for main and advanced items (and maybe more).
-You can still address items directly.

 ```